-There is a kitchen/lounge on each floor of the residence with a stove, oven, fridge, sink and microwave oven for occasional use.
-Please don't leave the kitchen when you have something cooking, and remember to clean up after yourself.
+There is a kitchen/lounge on each floor of the residence with a fridge, sink and microwave oven for occasional use.
+Please remember to clean up after yourself when using the kitchen.
 Fire regulations prohibit kitchen doors from being left open at any time.